void-512/GmailFilter/README.md

 }
 ```
 - **auth_endpoint**: The basic authentication to ask for user tokens from upstream service (this is determined by upstream service)
-- **fetcher_endpoint**: The basic authentication to receive tokens from upstream service (this is determined by yourself)

 #### config.json
 ```json